pauliacomi/pyGAPS/docs/cli.rst

     pygaps -h

-Currently the CLI can read any pyGAPS format (JSON, CSV, Excel) and then:
+Currently the CLI can read any pyGAPS format (JSON, AIF, CSV, Excel) and then:

     * print isotherm to output (default if no argument is passed)
     * plot the isotherm using a Matplotlib TKinter window (``-p/--plot``)